 Josh: Right now, we go to work together, and if one of us needs a car when the other has it, we use Lyft.
 A $15 ride from time to time is a lot cheaper than owning a second car.
 But the less we have, the freer we feel.
 I really think the more stuff you have, the more time and money it takes to maintain it.
 We are more free to give time and money partly because we don’t have a lot to take care of.

 How to tackle your own debt

 Inspired by the Boyces’ debt-free journey?
 It really is possible to get out of debt.
-Just like this woman paid off $20,000 in two years, here’s what you can do to embark on your own:
+Here’s what you can do:

 - Track where money goes.
 You may be surprised at exactly how you are spending and may see opportunities to steer more of your money to goals that are important to you.